Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Introduction

-To understand how we can do this, we first note that Taylor rolls generate flows perpendicular to the main flow direction.
-They can be understood as a secondary flow generated by curvature or mean rotation.
-There are also other ways of generating secondary flows as for example, by introducing boundary heterogeneity.
-In particular, turbulent secondary flows can be generated and sustained due to spanwise gradients in the Reynolds-stress components.
+Taylor rolls are an important flow phenomenon because when present, they account for a large fraction of the convective transport of angular velocity across the gap \citep{brauckmann2013direct,ostilla2016near}.
+If we are able to somehow affect or control the behavior of Taylor rolls, we can modify the torque and other flow statistics in a TC or TC-like system.
+The simplest method would be to change the geometry of the system to modify or eliminate the curvature and the mean rotation.
+However, this is often not possible in existing engineering-technology apparatuses such as centrifugal mixers or bio-reactors.
+Other flow control mechanisms are limited by the fact that turbulent Taylor rolls seem to be a robust feature in the parameter space where they occur.
+They survive the early stages of turbulence decay \citep{ostilla2017life}, and are still present in the highly turbulent regime even when large axisymmetric grooves are placed on the cylinders \citep{zhu2016direct}.

+In this manuscript, we explore a different way of modifying these rolls.
+Namely, we will study the possibility of affecting the rolls by inducing a separate secondary flow that could interfere destructively with them.
+To create this flow, we take inspiration from recent work which has shown that patterns of heterogeneous roughness induce swirling motions in the regions between high- and low-momentum flow pathways \citep{nugroho2013large,barros2014observations,willingham2014turbulent,anderson2015numerical}.
+The same kind of induced secondary flows can also be generated by using heterogeneous stress-free boundaries in the place of roughness \citep{turk2014turbulent}.
+These methods work because turbulent secondary flows can be generated and sustained due to spanwise gradients in the Reynolds-stress components.
 These gradients cause an imbalance between production and dissipation of turbulent kinetic energy that necessitates secondary advective velocities to balance.
-These induced flows are known as ``Prandtl secondary flows of the second kind'', and have attracted recent attention.
-Several studies have shown how patterns of heterogeneous roughness induce swirling motions in the the regions between high- and low-momentum flow pathways \citep{nugroho2013large,barros2014observations,willingham2014turbulent,anderson2015numerical}.
-The same kind of induced secondary flows can also be generated by using heterogeneous stress-free boundaries \citep{turk2014turbulent}, as they result in the same type of Reynolds stress imbalances.
+The induced flows are known as ``Prandtl secondary flows of the second kind''.

+\cite{bakhuis2019controlling} have shown that this is a plausible mechanism for controlling rolls in Taylor-Couette.
+They combined experiments and simulations that introduced an alternating pattern of spanwise roughness in the inner cylinder of a TC system.
+A significant effect on the global flow properties and the local flow structures was reported at Reynolds numbers of $\mathcal{O}(10^6)$, and for certain distributions of roughness a secondary flow was induced.
+However, this method of affecting secondary flows will come at the price of increased drag which means energy losses in real world applications.